 Chateau La Conseillante is one of the older Pomerol properties in the entire appellation.
 It has a history that dates all way back to the middle of the 18th century.
-At the time of the estates creation, Madame Catherine Conseillan was in charge of managing the Bordeaux vineyard and estate.
+At the time of the estate’s creation, Madame Catherine Conseillan was in charge of managing the property.
 It was from the Conseillan family that the property found its name.

-The Nicolas family have remained the owners of Chateau La Conseillante through today.
+The Nicolas family has remained the owners of Chateau La Conseillante through today.
 Since 1970, Chateau La Conseillante has been managed by two different branches of the family owners.
-Today Jean Valmy Nicolas, Bertrand Nicolas and Marie France are on top of things at La Conseillante.
+Today Jean Valmy Nicolas, Bertrand Nicolas, and Marie France are on top of things at La Conseillante.

 The wine label of the Nicolas family pictures a shield along with a silver border that surrounding the letter “N”.
 The original design for the label of Chateau La Conseillante was created in 1871, the same year the family purchased the estate.

 In 1971, Chateau La Conseillante was completely renovated and modernized with the addition of temperature-controlled, stainless steel tanks.
 There were among the first of their kind in the Pomerol appellation.
 Until the 2000 vintage, the family members who owned Chateau La Conseillante were responsible for the vineyards and the wine-making.